ExaDigiT/RAPS/README.md

 ## Cooling models

-We provide several cooling models in the repo https://code.ornl.gov/exadigit/POWER9CSM
+We provide several example cooling models from the repo https://code.ornl.gov/exadigit/POWER9CSM.
+To download them run:

-    git submodule update --init --recursive
+    sudo apt install make unzip
+    make fetch-example-fmus

+- Note: May require installation of make and unzip **or** manually download the fmus from the repo.

-Will install the POWER9CSM in the models folder.
-To activate cooling when running RAPS, use `--cooling` or `-c` argument. e.g.,
+Once downloaded, to activate cooling when running RAPS, use `--cooling` or `-c` argument. e.g.,

     raps run --system marconi100 -c